aurelia/aurelia/docs/user-docs/app-basics/app-configuration-and-startup.md

 ## Enhance

 The startup sections showed how to start Aurelia for an empty root node.
-While that's the most frequent use-case, there might other scenarios where we would like to hydrate an existing DOM tree with Aurelia.
+While that's the most frequent use-case, there might be other scenarios where we would like to work with an existing DOM tree with Aurelia.
 This includes pages those are partially rendered from a server with nodes and attributes representing Aurelia custom elements, custom attributes, or template controllers.
 Another example can be where you need to add a DOM fragment on the fly to the HTML document, and then you want Aurelia to take care of the bindings present in that DOM fragment.
 This is commonly known as enhance, as Aurelia takes a normal DOM fragment does its magic on it.